Pregnancy after 30, 35 and 40 years of age

 Is it possible to get pregnant during the menopause?

-To answer this question, it is first necessary to realise what the menopause is.
-Menopause is the last menstrual period in one's life, followed by no further bleeding in a 12-month period.
-By contrast, it is customary to refer to menopause as the entire menopausal period, i.e. the time when the ovaries simply age.
+To answer this question, it is first necessary to realise what it is menopause.
+Menopause is the last menstrual period in one's life followed by no further bleeding in a 12-month period.
+However, it is customary to menopause refers to the entire menopause period, i.e. the time when the ovaries simply age.

 W Peri-menopausal pregnancy is possible.
 The rapid development of assisted reproduction techniques has also made it possible for post-menstrual patients to become mothers.

-If a woman has previously decided to freezing of ova, ovarian tissue or embryos, she can use them at any time to obtain a pregnancy.
-For patients who have not protected themselves in this way, the option of oocyte adoption is available.
+If a woman has previously decided to freezing of ova, ovarian tissue or embryos, she can use them to obtain a pregnancy at any time.
+For patients who have not protected themselves in this way, it is possible to use the option of oocyte adoption.

 Is it possible to get pregnant without having ova?

 Becoming a mum is possible even if we do not have egg cells.
 This makes it possible oocyte adoption programme.
-Patients can undergo oocyte adoption from anonymous donors.
-The cells are usually fertilised using the partner's sperm, and donors are selected according to the phenotypic characteristics of the recipients.
+Patients can undergo the procedure oocyte adoption from anonymous donors.
+The cells are usually fertilised using your partner's sperm, and donors are selected according to the phenotypic characteristics of the recipients.

 What characteristics are taken into account when ova are well?